strapi/strapi/docs/3.x.x/en/concepts/concepts.md

 ### Lifecycle callbacks

-Lifecycle Callbacks are functions triggered at specific moments of the queries.
+Lifecycle callbacks are functions triggered at specific moments of the queries.

 > Please refer to the [lifecycle callbacks guide](../guides/models.md#lifecycle-callbacks).